 This course has two main goals.
-The first is to master certain content: to develop a proficiency in many techniques of integration and an understanding of what integration represents, to gain an understanding of the important link between differentiation and integration illuminated in the Fundamental Theorem of Calculus, and to introduce you to sequences and series and the power they give us to solve problems.
+The first is to master certain content: to gain an understanding of the notion of a limit (the foundation of all calculus concepts), to develop a proficiency in differentiating functions, and to learn how to apply these differentiation skills to solve real world problems.
 The second goal is to increase your mathematical confidence and reasoning abilities by learning how to read a mathematics text carefully, how to discover concepts and pinpoint areas of confusion independently, and how to collaboratively work on and present challenging problems.
 At least half of our class time will be spent in class discussion, group work and student presentation in order to achieve these goals.
 You will be expected to prepare for each class by reading the text and by working on exercises.
 Thus you should expect to spend at least seven hours per week on this course outside of class.